Santa Fe Place: History

 Developed by Herring Marathon Group, Villa Linda Mall opened in 1985.
 The mall changed hands frequently around the turn of the century.
 Its ownership changed from First Union in 1997 to Zamias Services, Inc. in 1999, then to General Growth Properties in 2001.

 After being purchased by Greenfield and Associates in fall 2004, the mall underwent a $10 million renovation that included a new roof.
 The mall celebrated its grand opening as Santa Fe Place in November 2005.
 Babcock & Brown purchased the mall in 2007 followed by Trademark Property in 2010.

 Spinoso Real Estate Group owned and managed the property between 2014 and 2023.
 Ownership undertook significant renovations and upgrades to the common area during 2014-15 and to the food court in 2019.
 In 2021, Spinoso Real Estate Group announced plans to develop "Escarpa", a luxury three story apartment complex on the property.
 The following year, plans to construct a Residence Inn on the northeast side of the property were also announced.

 Kohan Retail Investment Group purchased the property in 2023.

+In 2025, Dunham’s Sports announced that they would be opening a new location in the anchor space where Conn’s HomePlus had been located until they closed due to bankruptcy.
+The anchor space was renovated and transformed into a sporting goods store throughout 2025.
+Dunham’s Sports opened on September 19, 2025.